scharlau/django_cruises/README.md

 # django_cruises
 A travel agent for cruises done in Django based on the travel agent example from the O'Reilly Enterprise JavaBeans book.
 This is, indeed, a take on that old scenario. https://books.google.co.uk/books/about/Enterprise_JavaBeans_3_0.html?id=kD-bAgAAQBAJ&redir_esc=y, which I've also done in Ruby on Rails at https://github.com/scharlau/rails-travelagent

+We're not interested in styling, so this is a plain site with the focus on 'how' to build the application.

-Step 2) We can start developing our application to display the data.
+Step 1) We can start developing our application to display the data.
 Create a new project folder called 'polar_bears' and then cd into the folder via the terminal and execute these commands:

         pyenv local 3.10.7 # this sets the local version of python to 3.10.7 python3 -m venv .venv # this creates the virtual environment for you